FabricMC/fabric-docs/versions/1.20.4/develop/blocks/first-block.md

 ## Creating And Registering Your Block {#creating-and-registering-your-block}

-Similarly to items, blocks take a `Blocks.Settings` class in their constructor, which specifies properties about the block, such as its sound effects and mining level.
+Similarly to items, blocks take a `BlockBehaviour.Properties` class in their constructor, which specifies properties about the block, such as its sound effects and mining level.

 We will not cover all the options here—you can view the class yourself to see the various options, which should be self-explanatory.

 For example purposes, we will be creating a simple block that has the properties of dirt, but is a different material.

 ::: tip
-You can also use `AbstractBlock.Settings.copy(AbstractBlock block)` to copy the settings of an existing block, in this case, we could have used `Blocks.DIRT` to copy the settings of dirt, but for example purposes we'll use the builder.
+You can also use `BlockBehaviour.Properties.ofFullCopy(AbstractBlock block)` to copy the settings of an existing block, in this case, we could have used `Blocks.DIRT` to copy the settings of dirt, but for example purposes we'll use the builder.
 :::

 @[code transcludeWith=:::2](@/reference/1.20.4/src/main/java/com/example/docs/block/ModBlocks.java)

 To automatically create the block item, we can pass `true` to the `shouldRegisterItem` parameter of the `register` method we created in the previous step.

-### Adding Your Block to an Item Group {#adding-your-block-to-an-item-group}
+### Adding Your Block to a Creative Tab{#adding-your-block-to-an-item-group}

 Since the `BlockItem` is automatically created and registered, to add it to an item group, you must use the `Block.asItem()` method to get the `BlockItem` instance.

-For this example, we'll use a custom item group created in the [Custom Item Groups](../items/custom-item-groups) page.
+For this example, we'll use a custom item group created in the [Custom Creative Tabs](../items/custom-item-groups) page.

 @[code transcludeWith=:::3](@/reference/1.20.4/src/main/java/com/example/docs/block/ModBlocks.java)